Tyrrrz/DiscordChatExporter/Contributing.md

 ## Creating pull requests

-If you want to contribute code to the project, you can create a pull request.
-When doing so, please follow these guidelines:
+If you want to contribute code to the project, you can do so by creating a pull request.

+Guidelines:

 - Make sure that there is an existing issue that describes the problem solved by your pull request.
-This can be ignored for trivial changes.
+If there isn't one, please create it first.
+- Add a comment to the issue indicating that you want to submit a pull request for it.
+This can be a good opportunity to discuss possible solutions, finalize requirements, or ask questions.
-- Try to keep the pull request focused and as small as possible.
+- Keep your pull request focused and as small as possible.
 If you want to contribute multiple unrelated changes, please create separate pull requests for them.
 - Follow the coding style and conventions already established by the project.
-When in doubt which style should be used in a particular case, ask in comments to your pull request.
+When in doubt which style to use, ask in comments to your pull request.
-- If you want to start a discussion regarding a specific part of the change, add review comments to your own code.
+- If you want to start a discussion regarding a specific change you made, add a review comment to your own code.
 This can be used to highlight something important or to seek input from others.

 ## Building the project locally